by Svetlana Cheusheva, updated on

 You can arrange the fields in the Layout section in three ways:

-By default, Microsoft Excel uses the Sum function for numeric value fields that you place in the Values area of the Field List.
-When you place non-numeric data (text, date, or Boolean) or blank values in the Values area, the Count function is applied.
+By default, Microsoft Excel applies the Sum function to numeric value fields placed in the Values area.
+Conversely, for non-numeric data (such as text, dates, or Boolean values), the Count function is automatically applied.

 The functions' names are mostly self-explanatory: